 After incorporating and cleaning the data, the software analyzes it with artificial intelligence and machine learning to make predictions about how the data will look in the future if trends continue.
 It can identify threats, help users manage risk and highlight opportunities for action.
 It can make predictions seconds, days, weeks or even years into the future if the data foundation is large enough.
 It can also draw from big data sources like Hadoop, Hive or an organization’s proprietary database depending on the questions the user is trying to answer.

-So what are the differences between predictive analytics and all the other types of analytics?
+So what are the differences between predictive analytics and all the other types?
 We’ll do a brief overview here, but this article about diagnostic, descriptive, prescriptive and predictive analytics explains it in much more detail if you’d like to learn more.

-Like predictive analytics, prescriptive analytics deals with the future based on historical data.
-But where predictive analytics predicts a likely future, prescriptive analytics allows users to predict various futures based on different actions.
+Similarly, prescriptive analytics deals with the future based on historical data.
+But where predictive analytics predicts a likely future, the prescriptive approach allows users to predict various futures based on different actions.
 It’s sort of like time travel without any universe-altering paradoxes.

 Prescriptive analytics performs a “what if” function to measure the potential outcome of new initiatives by leveraging related information.
 For example, if we increase our sales expenditures in the northwest, then what will the likely outcome be?
 Prescriptive analytics might predict the answer to this question by using data collected when we increased sales funding in the northeast combined with current data from the northwest.